 3. Handling insurance matters

 Someone’s right to compensation from an insurance company actually depends on where they are from and where the crash occurs.
-Those in West Virginia or Ohio will often use their own health insurance to cover injury cross before later pursuing a claim against the other driver.
+Those in West Virginia or Ohio will often use their own health insurance to cover medical costs before while pursuing a claim against the other driver.
 Drivers in Pennsylvania have no-fault personal injury protection (PIP) coverage on their policies that can help pay their costs.

 Those who make a point of getting help early after a crash or after handling the immediate aftermath will have an easier time seeking compensation and focusing on their physical recovery.
 For these reasons and others, taking informed steps to handle the long-term consequences of a motor vehicle collision benefits those affected by a recent injurious wreck.